 You may find that you want to stay in the same city but downsize your house.
 Or, you may find that you want to move to a new city or a new state entirely where taxes are lower.
 Many people over the age of 60 opt to move to states such as Arizona and Florida because of the lower taxes as well as the lower cost of living.

 By moving to a smaller home, you will not only save on your monthly payments, but you will also save when it comes to utility costs.
 Air conditioning or heat for a 2-bedroom home is much more reasonable than the price for a 4-bedroom home.

 2. Change service providers

 You will likely want to keep your cable and internet services after retirement, but you may not want to keep the prices you paid when you were working.
 And you don’t have to.

 Spend some time shopping around for new service providers that offer the services you need at a lower cost.
 You may decide that you don’t need the expensive cable plan you once had and can get by just fine with a lower-priced one.

 This applies not only to cable and internet but also to things such as car insurance, bank accounts, and more.

 3. Hire a financial planner

-Though you will have to spend money to get the help of a financial planner, they will likely end up saving you much more than you pay them.
-Financial planners are skilled in the art of finding where you can cut costs in your life including things such as insurance policies, retirement tax bills, and more.
+Financial planners are skilled in the art of finding where you can cut costs in your life, including things such as insurance policies, retirement tax bills, and more.
 So utilize their services to help you save.